BUSINESS IN BULGARIA

 Establishing a Business in Bulgaria

 The establishment of a business in Bulgaria is governed by The Commercial Act.
 Foreign persons who want to establish a business have the same rights as Bulgarians, and there is no limitation on the share participation of foreign legal entities and individuals.
-It only takes a couple of days to register a new company in Bulgaria; minimum start-up capital has been reduced to only BGN 2 (EUR 1) for limited liability companies, and international VAT registration takes just 10 days.
+It only takes a couple of days to register a new company in Bulgaria; minimum start-up capital has been reduced to only BGN 2 (EUR 1) for limited liability companies, and international VAT registration takes typically around 7-14 days.

 The following forms of commercial organisation can be set up: